What should we know about this key Scrum role for project success?

 - 5-year experience of working with Agile and Scrum in successful projects.

 - Highly developed skills in coaching Scrum teams.

 - Product knowledge and discipline in its practical use.

 - Experience in administering Burndown technologies and Retrospective formats.

 - Experience in handling bugs.

-- Understanding the rules and practices of other Agile approaches (for example, Kanban vs Scrum).
+- Understanding of the rules and practices of other Agile approaches (for example, Kanban vs. Scrum).

 - Above-average knowledge of technical matters in software development.

 The more a product manager is involved with the development team, the better.
-His/her involvement should be connected with advocating customer needs and the “why” of the product.
-When it all blurs into tasking and the “how” for a team, then there will be a problem.
+His or her involvement should be connected with advocating customer needs and the “Why” of the product.
+When it all blurs into tasking and the “How” for a team, then there will be a problem.

 This kind of utilization mindset usually relates to such problems as defects and unknowns.
-That’s why the Product Owner and the Scrum Master fill two different needs on a Scrum team, that are usually combined with traditional software management.
+That’s why the Product Owner and the Scrum Master fill two different needs on a Scrum team which are usually combined with traditional software management.